montequercus/MBT-sim/README.md

 # Running tests with AltWalker
 A combination of an abstract model and test package can be executed in two ways:
 1. From the command line, by using AltWalker's CLI.
-2. From a Python script, here called a 'test execution script'.
+2. From a Python script, here called a 'test execution script' (TES).
 This uses the AltWalker API.

 Using the CLI is convenient during the development of abstract models and test scripts.
 Using a Python script is great for reusability of tests.
-The Python functionality is extended in this project, to allow for replications of test runs.
+The Python functionality is extended in this project, to allow for multiple test cases to be executed in series, using different input parameters.

 ## File structure
 It is important to note the required file structure of a test project.
 Taken from  [AltWalker's documentation](https://altom.gitlab.io/altwalker/altwalker/cli.html):